We offer a wide variety of fact sheets on women's health topics

 Herbal medicines in pregnancy and breastfeeding

-This fact sheet is for women who are concerned about the use of herbal and traditional medicines in pregnancy and while breastfeeding.
+This fact sheet explains the use and safety of herbal and traditional medicines during pregnancy and breastfeeding.

 -